wrf/genomeGTFtools/README.md

 ## microsynteny
 Blocks of colinear genes between two species can be identified using `blast` and GFF files of the gene positions for each species.

+#### Required terms are: ####
+   * `-b` tabular blast or diamond results, of the query proteins or genes against some database
+   * `-q` GFF file of the query genes. **The results are sensitive to presence of multiple features at the same locus.
+It is advisable to include only features that would match the blast results, either gene or mRNA.** i.e. `grep gene annotation.gff > genes_features_only.gff`
+   * `-d` GFF of the genes of the target genome

 #### Common options are: ####
    * `-m` minimum length of a block, 3 is usually sufficient for true synteny, as determined by randomized gene order (with `-R`)